abtion/guidelines/README.md

 # Abtion Guidelines

-Please, go to the specific folder for more info.
+Please, go to the specific folders for more info.

 ### Staging environment